jasonacox/pypowerwall/README.md

 ## Programming with pyPowerwall

-After importing pypowerwall, you create a handle for your Powerwall device and can start using the class functions to pull data.
+After importing pypowerwall, you create a handle for your Powerwall device and can start using the class functions to poll data.
 Here is an example:

 ```python
     import pypowerwall